E-Resource Center: John Jay College of Criminal Justice: City University of NY

 Recognizing non-English rhetorical structures:

 Answer: A possible explanation is that your NNES students use rhetorical strategies valued in their own cultures.
-While English writing favors a linear structure where the essay starts with a central idea, continue with supporting evidence and ends with a summarizing conclusion, in other cultures the English style may be considered incorrect.
+While English writing favors a linear structure in which the essay starts with a central idea, continues with supporting evidence and ends with a summarizing conclusion, in other cultures the English style may be considered incorrect.
 For example, writers trained in the Japanese style prefer to supply examples and details in the beginning and middle sections of an essay and to wait until the last paragraph to introduce the central idea.
-Likewise French writers are taught that explicitly stating the main idea is insulting to the reader, who is supposed to be able to read between lines.
+Likewise, French writers are taught that explicitly stating the main idea undervalues readers’ comprehension, and readers are expected to be able to read between lines.
 To communicate awareness of these rhetorical differences:

-• Have your students involved in a discussion on rhetorical strategies early in the semester.
-You will gain awareness of the writing patterns your NNES students are trained to utilize while they will learn how the English style compares or contrasts with their native one.
+• Involve your students in a discussion about rhetorical strategies early in the semester.
+You will become more aware of the writing patterns your NNES students were trained to use, and students will learn how the English style compares or contrasts with their native one.

-• Give explicit instructions on what rhetorical style you expect your students to follow.
+• Give explicit instructions regarding what rhetorical style you expect your students to follow.

-• You can also ask them to hand in an outline before they start writing their paper to make sure that they follow your instructions and to clarify any misunderstanding.
+• Ask students to hand in an outline before they start writing their paper to make sure that they follow your instructions and to clarify any misunderstandings.

 Back to the Top